What Is The Function Of The Transport Protein

 1. Nutrient Uptake: Fueling Cellular Metabolism

 Cells require a constant supply of nutrients, such as glucose, amino acids, and lipids, to fuel their metabolic processes.
-Transport proteins embedded in the cell membrane facilitate the uptake of these essential building blocks from the extracellular environment.
+Transport proteins embedded in the cell membrane support the uptake of these essential building blocks from the extracellular environment.

 • Amino Acid Transporters: These proteins transport amino acids, the building blocks of proteins, into cells.
 A variety of amino acid transporters exist, each with specificity for certain amino acid classes.
 These transporters are essential for protein synthesis, cell growth, and various metabolic processes.